cattius/cattius.github.io/uproar/introduction.md

 * [The Right to Privacy](https://www.jstor.org/stable/1321160) - Samuel D. Warren and Louis D. Brandeis, Harvard Law Review (1890)
 * *Understanding Privacy* - Daniel J. Solove, Harvard University Press (2008)
 * *We Are Bellingcat: An Intelligence Agency For the People* - Eliot Higgins, Bloomsbury Publishing (2021)

+## Footnotes
+[^1]: [Privacy and Information Security Initiative Steering Committee Report to the President](https://ucop.edu/privacy-initiative/uc-privacy-and-information-security-steering-committee-final-report.pdf), The University of California (2013)